dendibakh/perf-book/chapters/5-Performance-Analysis-Approaches/5-5 Sampling.md

   ...
 ```

-Most profilers with Graphical User Interface (GUI), like Intel VTune Profiler, can show source code and associated assembly side-by-side.
+Most profilers with a Graphical User Interface (GUI), like the Intel VTune Profiler, can show source code and associated assembly side-by-side.
 Also, there are tools that can visualize the output of Linux `perf` raw data with a rich graphical interface similar to Intel Vtune and other tools.
 You'll see all that in more details in chapter 7.

 ### Collecting Call Stacks {#sec:secCollectCallStacks}